Where can I find cool tools people have created to work with the Archive?

 As more tools get built, we plan to add a separate page listing them.
 For now, you can find them here!

 For userscripts, you will need either the Greasemonkey add-on for Firefox, or the Tampermonkey extension for Chrome, or NinjaKit for Safari.
 To change the appearance of the Archive, you can search for userstyles to be used with the Stylish add-on for Firefox or the Stylish extension for Chrome.
 For more detailed descriptions of how to use these tools, please see this unofficial tutorial provided by Archive user Arduinna.

 Bookmarklets will work in most modern browsers without the need for any extra add-ons.

 Searching and Browsing

 - A Firefox search plugin for the Archive has been created by Archive user punk.
-(Thanks, punk!)
 To install, simply click on the "Archive of Our Own" link in the list and confirm that you'd like to add it to your search engines.

 - Front end coder Sarken put together a Blurb Blocker userscript that allows you to hide work blurbs from tag listings, search results etc. if they contain one or more terms you can specify in the script.

 - In the same vein, front end coder tuff_ghost cloned the popular Tumblr Savior script for use on the Archive: AO3 Savior lets you define creators, tags, or summary keywords and will hide all work blurbs that contain one or more of these terms.

 - To exclude certain keywords by default when using the tag filters, install AO3 Saved Filters by tuff_ghost and put in unwanted terms preceded by a minus sign.